matthijscox/Blog/pages/2021-03-23-julia-tips.md

 * [Julia Manual - Workflow Tips](https://docs.julialang.org/en/v1/manual/workflow-tips/)
 * [Julia Manual - Styleguide](https://docs.julialang.org/en/v1/manual/style-guide/)

-### Interactive Utilities
+### Julia Utilities

-Julia has interactive utilities to help you make some more sense of Julia code.
+Julia has plenty of (interactive) utilities to help you make some more sense of Julia code.
 When I accidentally use one of these functions in a training, people often tell me "I wish you would spend more time explaining these".
 So here it goes.

 https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#Interactive-Utilities

+Things to explain
+* recap of typeof/supertype/isa etc. See Types and Dispatch notebook.

+Quickly make a Number subtype tree with AbstractTrees

+InteractiveUtils.jl, be default loaded in your Julia REPL.
+Note: don't use them in your packages if you can avoid it, they are tools for developers.
+* methods
+* methodswith
+* @which
+* @edit
+* @code_native, etc
+* Test.@inferred

 ### Unit Testing

+Every Julia package developer is doing test driven development.
+It's the defacto standard nowadays.

 What do you want me to say about unit testing?
-It's almost trivial
+It's almost trivial and already explained in the blog post ["How to create packages with Julia"](https://jaantollander.com/post/how-to-create-software-packages-with-julia-language/).

 ```Julia
 using Test